IvanMathy/Boop/Boop/Documentation/Modules.md

 Just to be very clear before we get started: **Boop does not support commonJS/node/ES6 modules**.
 It has a custom import system that may or may not be compatible with some existing modules.

+*Modules are available in Boop version 1.2.0 and above.*

 ## Importing modules

 To import a module, use the require function.
 It'll will return the contents of `module.exports`: